-Second, there are practical phenomena in human tracking that tend to suggest that non-normal distributions are a significant part of the problem.
+Second, there are practical phenomena in human tracking that tend to suggest that non-normal distributions are a significant part of the problem (none of the examples we know is compelling proof that a multi-modal density occurs).
 Assume we wish to track a 3D model of an arm in a single image.
 The elbow is bent; as it straightens, it will eventually run into an end-stop - the forearm can't rotate further without damage.
-At the end-stop, the posterior on state can't be a normal distribution, because a normal distribution would have some support on the wrong side of the end-stop, and this has a significant effect on the shape of the posterior (see Figure 2.5).
+At the end-stop, the posterior on state can't be a normal distribution, because a normal distribution would have some support on the wrong side of the end-stop, and this has a significant effect on the shape of the posterior (see figure 2.5).
 Another case that is likely, but not guaranteed, to cause trouble is a kinematic singularity.
 For example, if the elbow is bent, we will be able to observe rotation about the humerus, but current observation models will make this unobservable if the elbow is straight (because the outline of the arm will not change; no current method can use the changes in appearance of the hand that will result).
 The dimension of the state space has collapsed.
 The posterior might be a normal distribution in this reduced dimension space, but that would require explicitly representing the collapse.
 The alternative, a covariance matrix of reduced rank, creates unattractive problems of representation.
-Deutscher et al. produce evidence that, in both cases, posteriors are not, in fact, normal distributions, and show that an extended Kalman filter can lose track in these cases [90].
+Deutscher et al. produce evidence that, in both cases, posteriors are not, in fact, normal distributions, and show that an extended Kalman filter can lose track in these cases [92].
+In fact, as we discuss in section ??, evidence for the presence of multiple modes in people tracking problems is moot for 2D representations.
+Some of the difficulties with multiple modes come from kinematic ambiguity in a 2D-3D lifting process; others appear to come from data association problems.